FEDERAL DRUG CHARGES IN LAS VEGAS

 An informant file typically includes a goldmine of information.
 Generally, a copy of the informant’s agreement to work for the government, his or her criminal history, the amount of money the government has paid in exchange for cooperation, and what he or she can expect to happen with their own criminal cases when sentenced in return for cooperation.
 Given the overwhelming presence of informant’s in cases which include a federal drug charge, it is always necessary to do everything possible to obtain these files.
 Having this critical information can enable our Las Vegas criminal defense lawyers to destroy an informant on cross-examination in front of the jury.

 FEDERAL DRUG CHARGES REQUIRE STRONG, TENACIOUS REPRESENTATION

 Federal drug charges are complex and carry severe consequences if convicted.
-Our criminal defense lawyers at Oronoz & Ericsson have extensive experience successfully defending federal drug charges.
+Our criminal defense lawyers at Oronoz and Ericsson Injury Lawyers have extensive experience successfully defending federal drug charges.
 When you or a loved one is charged with a drug crime in Las Vegas federal court, do not risk having an amateur handle your case.
 Hire a trusted firm.
 We have a proven track record of success defending federal drug charges.